 When I collect resources to share, I put a special emphasis on activities that engage children who don’t learn well with endless paper and pencil activities.
 You will find some more traditional learning activities here, but my focus is on highly-engaging learning for active kids who learn differently.
 I hope you enjoy this Black History Month Unit Study!

 If unit studies are new to you, check out my post on How to Create a Unit Study.
-I have created this Unit Study Planner and Flexible Unit Study Printables for my subscribers.
+I have created this Unit Study Planner and Flexible Unit Study Printables you can receive by subscribing at the end of this post.
 It contains 21 pages of unit study printables and worksheets that can be used with virtually any learning theme.
-(You can subscribe at the end of this post.)
 All of the single page unit study printables shown on this page are included.